Sarcoma UK have collaborated with doctors, patients, and GatewayC to create a new course for GPs and other primary care professionals.

 - an increase in health care professionals’ knowledge and awareness around the signs and symptoms of sarcoma

-The course covers a number of areas, including facts and figures on sarcoma, the three main types (soft-tissue, bone and GIST), and information on the NICE NG12 guidelines.
+The course covers several topics.
+These include facts and figures on sarcoma, the different types of sarcoma, and information on the NICE NG12 guidelines.

 The course is free to access, CPD accredited and suitable for all healthcare professionals across England.